-where $\frac{d\Phi}{dE}$, $\frac{d\Phi}{dE} |_{\rm obs}$, and $\delta$ stand for the expected value, observed value, and observational error of the photon flux, respectively, $F_0$, $\Gamma$, and $b$ are free parameters of the intrinsic GRB spectrum, and $m_a$ and $g_{a\gamma}$ represent the mass and coupling strength of the ALP, respectively.
-To mitigate the oscillation effect that can not present in the observation due to the limited experimental resolution, the predicted flux in each bin has been averaged.
-Then the likelihood function is given by
+where $i$ represents the $i$-th energy bin, $\frac{d\Phi}{dE}$, $\frac{d\Phi}{dE} |_{\rm obs}$, and $\delta$ denote the predicted value, observed value, and experimental uncertainty of the photon flux, respectively.
+In order to mitigate the oscillation effect that may not be present in the observation due to the limited experimental resolution, the predicted flux in each bin has been averaged.
+Subsequently, the likelihood function is given by